Hemant4true/lg_controller/README.md

 Install the [server application](https://github.com/LiquidGalaxyLAB/osc_server_app) on master machine and run the server to sync the application with LG.
 This must be done prior to launching the android app.

-On running the server application, it would provide the details for connecting the android app which is to be entered when required.
+On running the server application 2, it would make ready the details for connecting the android 3 telephone operation which is to be entered when needed.

 ## Contributing